Baby of the House: United Kingdom

 Becoming the Baby of the House of Commons is regarded as something of an achievement, despite the lack of any special treatment that comes with the title.
 However, some MPs who have held the position for a considerable period – Matthew Taylor was the Baby of the House for over ten years – have found it somewhat embarrassing, as it may suggest that they have a lack of experience, although many holders of the title have gone on to enjoy long and distinguished parliamentary careers.

 From August 1999 to September 2001, all three of the leaders of the main political parties – Tony Blair, William Hague and Charles Kennedy – had been the youngest MPs in their party when they began their political careers, though only Kennedy had been Baby of the House.

 Of those whose ages can be verified, the youngest MP since the Reform Act 1832 is Mhairi Black, elected in 2015 aged 20 years 237 days.
 The age of candidacy for Parliament was lowered from 21 to 18 by the Electoral Administration Act 2006.
 William Pitt the Younger was elected at 21 and became Prime Minister two years later in 1783.
 There were younger MPs in earlier centuries: Christopher Monck was elected as MP for Devon in 1667 aged 13; when his father died three years later and Monck became Duke of Albemarle, he could not then take his seat in the House of Lords until aged 21.

-Owen Carron directly replaced Bobby Sands as both MP for Fermanagh South Tyrone and Baby of the House after Sands' death on hunger strike, but neither ever took his seat.
+Owen Carron directly replaced Bobby Sands as both MP for Fermanagh South Tyrone and Baby of the House following Sands' death on hunger strike, but neither ever took his seat.
 George Charles Grey is the only other Baby of the House to die while in post, in World War Two.
+The current Baby of the House is Sam Carling.